Ironhack-Archive/webbcn-0818v2/README.md

 - **Resource list** - As a user I want to see all the resources available so that I can choose which ones I want to access
 - **Resource create** - As a user I want to create an resource so that I can share it with the community

+## Sprint 2
+ - **See project students** - As a user I want to see the project students so that i know who did what.
+ - **See events attendees** - As a user I want to see the events attendees so that i know if i want to attend.
+ - **See events projects** - As a user I want to see the events projects so that i know if i want to attend.

 ## Backlog
 List of other features outside of the MVPs scope